-Many students answer "what kind of job do you want?" with "anything".
+Many students answer "What kind of job do you want?" with "anything".
 Or "software engineer".

 It might seem counterintuitive, but this actually makes it harder for others to help you!